camunda/blog.camunda.org/content/post/2018/10/the-re-emergence-of-workflow-automation.md

  {{<figure src="workflow-events.png" >}}

 Again, workflow automation to the rescue: we can integrate a workflow engine with an event bus (like Apache Kafka) in order to observe and correlate events to business processes.
-This process event monitoring is a bit like process mining, but much more precise, with a complete set of data and in real time.
+This process event monitoring is a bit like process mining, but much more precise, with a complete set of data, and in real time.
 The potential next stage of this pattern is letting the workflow engine not just subscribe to events but also publish them, which can be seen as a way to orchestrate microservices.
 I'm just teasing this topic here, but my co-founder Bernd is currently talking and writing a lot about it - if you happen to visit the Apache Kafka Summit in San Francisco (Oct 16-17, 2018), make sure to [attend his session](https://kafka-summit.org/sessions/monitoring-orchestration-microservices-landscape/).

 Now let's arrange this whole puzzle on a timeline.
 Let’s assume it's early October 2018, and you're really pumped about this whole automation thing and you're going to tackle it, like right away.